bright/new-www/_posts/2018-09-07-dont-be-mockup-developer.md

 ## Do your best

 Being a good programmer is not just about writing code.
-We solve real-world problems which make us responsible for the work we do.
-Implementing a feature which is a simple click dummy is only postponing the effort that has to be done anyway and misleads the stakeholders about the project progress.
+We solve real-life problems which make us responsible for the work we do.
+Implementing a feature which is a simple click dummy is only postponing the effort that has to be made anyway and misleads the stakeholders about the project progress.

 And remember, if we create the UI only, we are not better than mockup tools, but these are faster and cheaper.